 Located just a short drive from St. Augustine, Ravine Gardens State Park is a hidden gem that’s worth a visit.
 This beautiful park features hiking trails that wind through lush gardens, as well as a suspension bridge that offers stunning views of the ravine below!
 It’s a great place to escape the hustle and bustle of the city and immerse yourself in nature.

 The park also features a picnic area, playground, and a seasonal display of azaleas that is truly breathtaking.
-The admission is $5 per vehicle.
+Admission is $5 per vehicle.

 If you’re driving from Tampa, this is right on the way to St. Augustine.
 I was so bummed we didn’t have time to stop here this trip, but it’s on my list for next time!